aws-samples/serverless-patterns/strands-agentcore-mcp/README.md

 To use a different model, edit the `BedrockModelId` value in the `parameter_overrides` line of `samconfig.toml` before running (or pass `sam deploy --parameter-overrides 'BedrockModelId="<model-id>"'`).

 The deploy script is a thin wrapper around AWS SAM.
-It runs `sam build` (Docker-free — no `--use-container`) followed by `sam deploy` (which reads `samconfig.toml`), then performs the post-deploy steps.
+It runs `sam build` followed by `sam deploy`, then performs the post-deploy steps.
 In order it will:

-1. Build the SAM application with `sam build` — the native `BuildMethod: makefile` build (driven by the root `Makefile`) installs Lambda dependencies via the two-step `pip3` manylinux install and packages the real `src/` tree, no Docker needed
+1. Build the SAM application with `sam build`
-2. Deploy the stack with `sam deploy` — Cognito, DynamoDB, API Gateway, Lambda x2, AgentCore Gateway, and IAM roles are created (or updated) in one shot with the real Lambda code, no inline placeholders
+2. Deploy the stack with `sam deploy` — Cognito, DynamoDB, API Gateway, Lambda x2, AgentCore Gateway, and IAM roles are created (or updated)
 3. Read the stack outputs
 4. Create and synchronize the MCP Gateway Target
-5. Seed DynamoDB with 3 sample products
+5. Seed the DynamoDB table with 3 sample products
 6. Create a Cognito test user (`testuser` / `TestPass123!`)
 7. Generate `scripts/test.sh` with deployment values baked in

 Deploy takes approximately 5–10 minutes on first run.

-> **Packaging convention.** The native SAM `BuildMethod: makefile` build replaces the old in-script two-step `pip3` packaging and the separate `aws lambda update-function-code` flow.
-The proven two-step `pip3 --platform manylinux2014_x86_64 --only-binary=:all:` install (binary packages, then pure-Python packages `--no-deps`) now lives in the root `Makefile`'s `build-AgentLambdaFunction` / `build-McpServerLambda` targets and runs during `sam build`. `sam deploy` ships the real code directly, so there is no manual zip-and-update step.

 ## Test